Employer of Record

 Notice Period in Belgium

 Typically, terminating an employment contract involves serving a notice period or making a payment in lieu of notice.
 Employers may choose to combine both methods.
-The length of the notice period is based on the employee’s duration of service, as outlined below:
+The length of the notice period is based on the employee’s duration of service and is determined by Belgian statutory notice rules.

-Employers have the option to provide a payment in lieu of notice under specific circumstances, such as dismissing a pregnant employee, which necessitates compensation.
+Employers have the option to provide a payment in lieu of notice where permitted by law.

 Severance Pay in Belgium